Moduli of surfaces in $\mathbb{P}^3$: Introduction

 and $D \in \left| \mathcal{O}_{X}(-\frac{d}{4}K_X) \right|$ such that $(X, \frac{4}{d}D)$ is log terminal. \end{theorem}

-There are other examples of threefolds $X$ with canonical singularities and $-K_X$ ample that do not appear in the previous list, brought to the author's attention by Paul Hacking.
+Certainly there are other examples of threefolds $X$ with canonical singularities and $-K_X$ ample that do not appear in the previous list, even some appearing in the boundary for even degree.
 However, in the odd degree case, the boundary is very special.

-Although we do not have a complete description of all threefolds with canonical singularities appearing in the even degree case, we can still identify a divisorial component of the moduli space using the previous theorem.
+For any degree, the previous theorem gives a divisorial component of the boundary of the moduli space.